Find Trade Colleges

 Out-of-state tuition fees for undergraduate students at MSU are $8,508 per year.
 On average, bachelor’s degree students take out $20,379 in loans while pursuing their degree.

-MSU not only placed well in our value ranking, but it is also #5 on our Best Bachelor’s Degree Trade Schools in North Dakota list.
+MSU also took the #5 spot in our Best Bachelor’s Degree Trade Schools in North Dakota rankings.

 #3